Table of Contents

 Clear and Notable Possession

 As per the law of adverse possession, the property must be open and well-known; hence, the original owner should be able to see it clearly.
 The claimant cannot covertly or without notice hold the property.
 The original owner, or anybody looking over the property, should be able to perceive that someone else is using it clearly.
-The claimant should, for instance, consistently utilize the property in a manner that is obviously visible and apparent or makes modifications on the land or constructions.
+The claimant should, for instance, consistently utilise the property in a manner that is obviously visible and apparent or make modifications to the land or constructions.

 Property Tax Payments